 AI tools fall into several categories based on their primary functions and applications.

 These tools process large datasets to identify trends, patterns, and insights.
 They generate reports, create visualizations, and predict future outcomes based on historical data.
 As a result, businesses use them for sales forecasting, customer behavior analysis, and market research.
-The tools automate data cleaning , analysis, and reporting tasks that previously required data scientists or analysts.
+Alongside these, an LLM visibility tool supports market research by analyzing how brands, products, or topics appear within large language model outputs, helping teams uncover emerging narratives, sentiment shifts, and competitive positioning.
+Together, these tools streamline tasks such as data cleaning, analysis, reporting, and insight generation that previously required teams of data scientists or analysts.

 These tools streamline business processes by automating repetitive tasks.
 They handle data entry, document processing, email responses, and scheduling.
 The tools integrate with existing software to create automated workflows across multiple systems.
 Consequently, organizations use them to reduce manual work in operations, HR, finance, and administration.